Modular structure in labour networks reveals skill basins: Literature

-Investigating employment growth and diversification patterns, \cite{rossi2007establishment} link employment growth to the accumulation of industry-specific human capital.
-In related work, \citet{neffke2013skill, boschma2013emergence, essletzbichler2015relatedness} show that firms are more likely to diversify into industries that are linked to core activities via skill-based ties than industries that are linked by value chain linkages, and \citet{jara2018role} showed that pioneers firms (i.e., the first firm in an industry in a region) were more likely to survive and grow if their workers had experience in related industries rather than related occupations.
-Overall, the literature suggests that a key factor driving the growth and diversification of industries is the availability of industry-specific or industry-adjacent skills.
+Investigating employment growth and diversification patterns, \citet{rossi2007establishment} link employment growth to the accumulation of industry-specific human capital.
+In related work \citet{neffke2011regions}, \citet{boschma2013emergence} and \citet{essletzbichler2015relatedness} show that firms are more likely to diversify into industries that are linked to core activities via skill-based ties than industries that are linked by value chain linkages, and \citet{jara2018role} show that pioneers firms (i.e., the first firm in an industry in a region) are more likely to survive and grow if their workers had experience in related industries rather than related occupations.
+Overall, the literature suggests that a key factor driving the growth and diversification of industries in a region is the local availability of relevant know-how in the form of skills learned on the job in related industries.

-Hence, here we focus on the labour channel, and particularly look at the growth of employment in services industries as a function of the size of the available labour pool.
+We investigate the dynamics underlying the growth of employment in both the full set of industries and services industries.
 As argued by \citet{coloc}, services are typically more difficult to trade than manufactured goods and will hence need to locate alongside their customers.
 With respect to labour, services tend to employ skilled workers, and place a premium on face-to-face interaction with customers compared to manufacturing industries.
-Hence, access to experienced and appropriately skilled workers is particularly important.
+Hence, access to experienced and appropriately skilled workers is particularly important in this case.